mikeshuh/FeedDerpyKitty/README.md

 So I built you something - an automated text service that sends you messages throughout the day.
 It's basically a way for me to check in with you regularly, even when I'm busy.

-## What This Is ✨
+## What This Is

-An automated messaging system that sends you sweet messages every hour from 6 AM to 12 AM.
+An automated messaging system that sends you messages every hour from 6 AM to 12 AM.
 It's a reminder system that I'm thinking about you, powered by cloud technology.

-## How It Works 🤖
+## How It Works

-Built using some cool technology:
+Built using the following tech stack:
 - **AWS Lambda**: A serverless function that runs the messaging code
 - **Twilio**: SMS service for message delivery
 - **EventBridge**: Scheduler that triggers messages every hour
-- **15 different messages**: Rotates through various messages

 ## Your Controls 🎛️